AliYasser29/AliYasser29/README.md

   Being developed at **TeraArc** using Python, Flask, and SQLite

 - 🔹 **TeraArc Official Website**
-  Corporate website for **TeraArc** company showcasing services, portfolio, and contact info, built with React and Flask
+  Corporate website for **TeraArc** company showcasing services, portfolio, and contact info, built with html, css, vanilla js and Flask

 ---